bnoffer/owncloud-sharp/README.md

 The project is a .Net portable class library and it should work on .Net and Mono/Xamarin.

-ownCloud# uses two libraries webDAVNet and RestSharp.
+ownCloud# uses three libraries webDAVNet, WebClient and RestSharp.

 The solution contains a updated and modified version of WebDAVNet that works as a PCL.
 RestSharp needs to be obtained seperately from the project repository.
 This is necessary since there are issues building RestSharp as part of a PCL solution using Xamarin Studio.
 A project reference might be included in the future.

-Also required for the WebDAVNet project are the "Microsoft.BCL.Build" and "Microsoft.Net.Http" NuGet packages.
+Also required for the WebDAVNet and WebClient projects are the "Microsoft.BCL.Build" and "Microsoft.Net.Http" NuGet packages.

 If those dependancies are met the solution should build just fine.